NOT2ho/StandardCommutativeProcessor/Readme.md

 it contains [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0).
 using [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0), you can define `ℕ×ℕ..×ℕ-> ℕ` recursive function. ([scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0) can represent all partial recursive functions, so you can just use [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0) independently for represent all programs.)

-it converts string(as element of commutative monoid) onto godel numbers(range can be greater than set of godel numbers) and change it to scp-0 and run program and make output to file(of a number as string).
+it converts string(as element of commutative monoid) onto godel numbers(range can be greater than set of godel numbers) and change it to scp-0 file.